alimohebbi/test-reuse-study/README.md

-> Note: Required os packages can be install by following command:
+> Note: Required OS packages can be installed on `Ubuntu` by following command:

 ```
 sudo apt-get install python3.7 pip3 python3.7-dev